wilmoore/attributes.php/README.md

 - Test Methods

     /**
-     * Because this is easy to read and it produces what you'd expect when you use `--testdox`
+     * Because this is easy to read and it produces what you'd expect when you run `phpunit --testdox`
      * @test
      */
     function Sentance_Friendly_Description() {}